What is a Bitcoin wallet?

 Web wallets (a form of Bitcoin hot wallet) store your private keys on a server, which are constantly online and controlled by a third party.
 Different services offer different features, some of which can link to mobile and desktop wallets, and replicate your addresses across the devices you own.

 Much like mobile wallets, e-wallets enable their users to access their funds on the go from any device connected to the internet.
 The organizations running the website can gain access to your private keys, thus gaining total control of your funds.

 Most e-wallets operate on exchanges, and there have been instances of exchanges shutting down and making off with their users’ funds.
 Exchange wallets are also frequently targeted by hackers because they are accessible using only your email address and password.

-In some cases, exchange wallets offer some degree of protection from the loss of funds — e.g., insurance or backup funds to repay users if the exchange is hacked.
+In some cases, exchange wallets offer some degree of protection from the loss of funds.
+For example, insurance or backup funds to repay users if the exchange is hacked.

-The prevalence of leaked passwords and leaked emails makes this an especially serious security risk because people often use the same email addresses and passwords across many different services.
+The prevalence of leaked passwords and emails make this an especially serious security risk because people often use the same email addresses and passwords across many different services.
 Remember that your email address is half of your login credentials.

-Desktop wallets are downloaded and installed onto your computer, storing the private keys on your hard drive or SSD.
+Desktop wallets are downloaded and installed onto your computer, storing the private keys on your hard drive or solid-state drives (SSD).
 By definition, they are more secure than online and mobile wallets, as they don’t rely on third parties for their data and are harder to steal.